githwxi/ATS-Xanadu/docgen/SYNTAX/XanaduConcreteSyntax.md

 There are currently in Xanadu the following kinds of primitive
 constants: ints (for intergers), bools (for booleans), chars (for characters), floating point numbers, and strings (of characters).
-It is planned to support strings of various unicode in the future.
+It is planned to support strings of various unicodes in the future.

 ### Ints